-Target: Folic Acid

-Synonyms: Folic Acid
+Target: PDI / P4HB

+Synonyms: PDI / P4HB, P4HB, prolyl 4-hydroxylase, beta

+polypeptide, ERBA2L, DSI, GIT, p4HB, p4Hbeta, PDIA1, PHDB, PO4DB, PROHB, Protocollagen hydroxylase, Protein disulfide-isomerase, PO4HB,

+PDI

-Specificity: This kit is for the detection of Human Folic Acid.
-No significant cross-reactivity or interference between Folic Acid and analogs was observed.
+Specificity: This kit is for the detection of Human PDI / P4HB.

+No significant cross-reactivity or interference between PDI / P4HB and analogs was observed.
 This claim is limited by existing techniques therefore cross-reactivity may exist with untested analogs.

-Sample Types: This kit is intended for use with samples such as Plasma and Serum.
-It has been empirically tested using the standard supplied with the kit (typically a recombinant protein).
+Sample Types: This kit is intended for use with samples such as Cell recombinant protein).

+Culture Supernatants, Plasma, Serum, and Tissue Homogenates.
+It has been empirically tested using the standard supplied with the kit (typically a

 Detection: Colorimetric - 450nm (TMB)

-Measurement: Quantitative

-Detection Range: 12.5-200 pg/ml
+Detection Range: 0.312-20 ng/ml

-Sensitivity: Typically less than 6.25 pg/ml
+Sensitivity: Typically less than 0.312 ng/ml

-Performance: Intra-Assay CV (<8%); Inter-Assay CV (<10%)
+Performance: Intra-Assay CV (<5.8%); Inter-Assay CV (<8.3%)

 Limitations: This kit is for Research Use Only and is not intended for diagnostic use.
 This kit is not approved for use in humans or for clinical diagnosis.

-Assay Principle
+ASSAY PRINCIPLE

-This assay is based on the competition ELISA principle.
+This assay is based on the sandwich ELISA principle.
 Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells as well as a fixed quantity of Horseradish Peroxidase (HRP)-conjugated detection antibody.
-The free antigens (in the standards or samples) and antigens bound to the plate compete to bind to the detection antibody.
-All but the bound HRP-conjugated detection antibody is washed away.
+Standards or samples are added to the wells and the target antigen binds to the capture antibody.
+Unbound Standard or sample is washed away.
+A biotin-conjugated detection antibody is then added which binds to the captured antigen.
+Unbound detection antibody is washed away.
+An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
+Unbound Avidin-HRP conjugate is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
-A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
+A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of $450\ nm \pm 2\ nm$.
 The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
-In contrast to typical Sandwich ELISA assays, in competition assay the greater the amount of antigen in the sample, the lower the color development and optical density reading.